Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Proposed Method

 The term $\minsattime(\trajectory,\eventually\proposition\help_j)$ represents how long the requester must wait for help, whereas the term $\minsattime(\trajectory,\proposition\updated_j)$ represents the helper's time required to complete the help task plus all other tasks.
 This encourages the helper to minimize how long the requester must wait.

-We formulate \Cref{prog: original path milp} and \Cref{prog: updated path milp} as Mixed Integer Linear Programs (MILPs) by defining predicates in the STL formula as binary variables over discrete time steps, and solve the formulated MILPs with Gurobi \cite{gurobi}.
+We formulate \Cref{prog: original path milp} and \Cref{prog: updated path milp} as MILPs by defining predicates in the STL formula as binary variables over discrete time steps, and solve with Gurobi \cite{gurobi} which provides the spatio-temporal grounding that NL help offer $\msg\offr_{j\to i}$ lacks.

 Finally, when crafting a help offer, robot $j$ reports the total time it will take to help \textit{and} the additional time to help relative to its original tasks:

 Note that, in our implementation, $\duration\help_j$ and $\duration\updated_j$ are computed as a byproduct of solving \Cref{prog: updated path milp}, instead of solving new MILPs to compute these makespans.